AdobeDocs/analytics-2.0-apis/segments.md

 * Container Set - Identifies the relationship between containers using boolean expressions.
 * Data Set - A group of collections that comprises all of the data being operated on.

-Let's use the following segment example to go in-depth on what each of these terms mean and how they're used.
+Let's use the following segment example to provide more detail on what each of these terms mean and how they are used.

 ```json
 {
     "definition":{